PerfectlySoft/PerfectDocs/guide/MongoDB.md

 	)
 ```

-For more information about using Perfect libraries with your project, please see the chapter on "[Building with Swift Package Manager](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/buildingWithSPM.md)".
+For more information about using Perfect libraries with your project, see the chapter on "[Building with Swift Package Manager](https://github.com/PerfectlySoft/PerfectDocs/blob/master/guide/buildingWithSPM.md)".

-###Quick Start
+### Quick Start

 The following will clone an empty starter project: